Deprivation of assets to avoid paying for care home fees

 Most people will in their lifetime gift either money or assets to family members and relatives.
 Intention, amount and timing are central to deciding whether the transfer can be considered deliberate deprivation of assets.

 During the financial assessment, the local authority will ask about property ownership and bank statements.
-If they show you have quickly reduced your wealth before the assessment by purchasing expensive possessions, such as jewellery, the local authority may allege deliberate deprivation of assets.
+If they show you have quickly reduced your wealth, the local authority may allege deliberate deprivation of assets.

 What counts as deliberate deprivation of assets?